Malevolent Creation: History

 Original members Jason Blachowicz, Bret Hoffmann and Phil Fasciana (far right, background) performing in 2014.

 Malevolent Creation formed in 1987 out of Buffalo, New York with the original lineup of Phil Fasciana and Jim Nickles on guitars, Bret Hoffmann on vocals, Jason Blachowicz on bass and Dennis Kubas on drums.
 Soon thereafter, the band created a demo tape, which they produced 100 copies of.
 Following the success of this original demo, the band moved from New York to Florida and prepped the release of their sophomore demo, pressing 1000 copies.
 With the new demo, Jon Rubin and Mark Simpson replaced Nickles and Kubas respectively.
 Following the demo, the band prepared a third demo, which eventually got them signed to Roadrunner Records, who would go on to put out their debut album The Ten Commandments in 1991.

 Following the album's release, the band's lineup shifted, with Rubin and Simpson departing and the band hiring Solstice members Rob Barrett and Alex Marquez.

 Malevolent Creation toured with Cannibal Corpse, Obituary and Agnostic Front on the Complete Control Tour in 1992.
 That same year, the band recorded and released their sophomore album, Retribution.
-In 1993, the band released Stillborn, with Rubin returning to the lead guitar position in place of Barrett.
+In 1993, the band released Stillborn, with Rubin returning to the second guitar position in place of Barrett.
 The album was supposed to see Marquez be replaced by "Crazy" Larry Hawke.
 However, Hawke ended up incarcerated with a DUI charge, which saw Marquez remaining with the band.
 Following the release of Stillborn, Hoffman departed from the band, with Blachowicz taking over vocal duties while maintaining his position as bassist.

 Marquez also departed from the band at this time, with Disgorged drummer Dave Culross taking over the position.
 With the lineup of Blachowicz, Rubin, Fasciana, and Culross, the band recorded and released their fourth album, Eternal.
 According to Fasciana, the label, Pavement Music, could not afford to let them record at Morrisound Recording, like their previous records.
 Fasciana stated that following the album, the drummer situation was "real weird".
 Derek Roddy came into the band at this time, due to his friendship with Blachowicz.
-Fasciana, Blachowicz and Roddy were joined by lead guitarist John Paul Soars for the band's fifth album, In Cold Blood, which premiered through Pavement Music in 1997.
+Fasciana, Blachowicz and Roddy were joined by guitarist John Paul Soars for the band's fifth album, In Cold Blood, which premiered through Pavement Music in 1997.
 However, following the album's release, Blachowicz and Roddy entered into an altercation, which resulted in both quitting the band and moving out of the apartment they shared.